NoTwistedHere/Roblox-Apis/Documentations/textfilter.roblox.com.md

                         },
                         "success": {
                             "type": "boolean",
-                            "description": "Gets or sets a value indicating whether this {Roblox.TextFilter.Api.TextFilterResponse} is success.", "readOnly": true
+                            "description": "Gets or sets a value indicating whether this {A model containing results from text filter.} is success.", "readOnly": true
                         },
                         "data": {